fluent/fluent-bit-docs/pipeline/inputs/process.md

 _Process_ input plugin allows you to check how healthy a process is.
 It does so by performing a service check at every certain interval of time specified by the user.

-The Process metrics plugin creates metrics that are log-based \(I.e. JSON payload\).
-If you are looking for Prometheus-based metrics please see the Node Exporter Metrics input plugin.
+The Process metrics plugin creates metrics that are log-based, such as JSON payload.
+For Prometheus-based metrics, see the Node Exporter Metrics input plugin.

 ## Configuration Parameters